samikeijonen/uuups/README.md

   - SVG system.
 - being design system ready.

+## My workflow

+I'll work on `dev` branch where I keep un-minified CSS, JS, SVGs etc. In `master` all assets are cleaned and compile when running `npm run build`.

+In other words `master` branch is ready for production.

 ## Directory structure

 Directory structure aims to be modern app-like, what ever that means :)